dthomas1202/Reflashing-AN-110-SW-C-5/README.md

 1. Open `gs105e_v2.bin` in your favorite hex editor (such as GHex).
 2. Jump to the offset `0xFC000`.
 3. Enter the MAC address of the switch (probably located on the sticker on the bottom of the device), and terminate it with a `0x00` byte.
 Note: do not enter the colon ":" separators.
-You are entering it as literal hex values (6 bytes + 1 for termination), not ascii.
+You are entering it as literal hex values, not ascii (6 bytes + 1 for termination).

-	With a MAC address of `11:22:33:AA:BB:CC` it should read as:
+	For example: with a MAC address of `11:22:33:AA:BB:CC` it should read as:
 	```
 	...
-FF FF FF FF 11 22 33 44 AA BB CC FF FF FF FF ...
+FF FF FF FF 11 22 33 44 AA BB CC 00 FF FF FF FF ...
 	                ^
 	                Offset: 0xFC000
 	```